GhennadiiMir/poml/test/README.md

 ## Running Tests

-The test suite uses Minitest and can be run in several ways:
+The test suite uses Minitest and can be run in several ways.
+Use `bundle exec` to avoid gem version conflicts:

 ### Run All Tests (Recommended)